Definition of Haiku

 off the moon

 Nick Virgilio is an American poet who is a great supporter of Japanese haiku.
-He has written 5-7-5 syllable style poems when translated in Japanese.
-These examples of haiku poems are natural, mystical and refined.
+He has written 5-7-5 syllable-style poems when translated in Japanese.
+These examples of haiku poems are natural, mystical, and refined.

 Function of Haiku

-Haikus are short poems written on topics and things that the readers could identify with easily.
-For example, seasons and animals are readily recognizable topics to the readers.
+Haikus are short poems written on topics and things that the readers can identify with easily.
+For example, seasons and animals are readily recognizable topics to readers.
 Generally, haiku is written for realistic and objective reasons; however, haikus are also written for children.
 Sometimes it presents two juxtaposed ideas to express meanings through internal comparison.